Skip to main content

 Other examples of successful rural rotations that prepare students for rural practice include:

 Two Rural Monitor articles examine academic programs that actively recruit students from rural, underserved, and tribal areas.
-Training Rural to Serve Rural: Baccalaureate-MD Programs and Their Rural Results highlights Marshal University's 7-year BS/MD program in West Virginia and the University of New Mexico's BA/MD program.
+Training Rural to Serve Rural: Baccalaureate-MD Programs and Their Rural Results highlights Marshall University's 7-year BS/MD program in West Virginia and the University of New Mexico's BA/MD program.
 'A Life-Changing Partnership': First Tribally-Affiliated Medical School in the U.S. Builds Workforce Pipeline to Underserved Communities looks at the Oklahoma State University College of Osteopathic Medicine at the Cherokee Nation, the country's first tribally-affiliated medical school.

 What are Area Health Education Centers (AHECs)?
 How do they help to prepare the rural healthcare workforce?